Eelgrass Beds: The Meadows of the Sea

 In 2009 1800 eelgrass shoots were planted between the Squamish Oceanfront, and Squamish Nation Stawamus river sites.
 In 2010 monitoring of the 2009 planting sites showed an eelgrass density increase from 10 shoots square meter, to 26 shoots per square meter.

 In 2010 1340 shoots were planted between 4 sites test sites at the mouth of the Stawamus river, and monitoring of these sites has shown a shoot density increase in three of the four sites.

-In early spring 2012 volunteers gathered to plant another 15oo eelgrass shoots in the Squamish Estuary, the Catermole Slough, and at the mouth of the Stawmus River.
+In early spring 2012 volunteers gathered to plant another 15oo eelgrass shoots in the Squamish Estuary, the Cattermole Slough, and at the mouth of the Stawamus River.
 The BC Wildlife Federation joined the volunteer planting team, check out their blog on their experience.